grafana/agent/docs/sources/flow/setup/install/docker.md

 * Ensure that [Docker][] is installed and running on your machine.

-* Ensure that you have an existing Grafana Agent river configuration file on your host system, such as:
+* Ensure that you have an existing Grafana Agent River configuration file on your host system, such as:

   ```river
   logging {